grimm-co/GEARSHIFT/post/Using-Ghidra-for-Automated-Struct-Identification.md

 ## Data Dependency

-Data dependency is a useful abstract idea for representing code.
+Data dependency is a useful abstract idea for analyzing code.
 The idea is that each instruction changes some sort of state in the program, whether it is a register, some stack variable, or memory on the heap.
 This changed state may then be used elsewhere in the program, often in the next few instructions.
 We say that whenever the state affected by instruction A is used by another state B that is affected by some instruction, then B depends on A. Thus, there is a directed edge from A to B. The combination of all such dependencies in a program is the data dependency graph.

 Obtaining the data dependency graph of the assembly representation is more complicated since each architecture has different register models.
 First, we have to understand how Ghidra handles data dependency.

 Ghidra's implementation of a data dependency graph uses P-Code representation.
 Ghidra represents each "state" (register, variable, or memory), as a node in the graph called a [Varnode](https://ghidra.re/ghidra_docs/api/ghidra/program/model/pcode/Varnode.html).
 The children of a node can be fetched with `getDescendants()`, and the parent of a node with `getDef()`.
-You might be wondering why the parent is singular - that is why does each node only ever have one parent.
+You might be wondering why the parent is singular - why each node only ever has one parent.
 It makes sense that multiple values may affect another value.
 However this is because Ghidra uses [SSA](https://en.wikipedia.org/wiki/Static_single_assignment_form) (single static assignment) form, and Varnodes are chained together through P-Code instructions rather than Varnode edges.

 SSA representation is a well studied idea in compiler theory.
 This is best demonstrated through an example.
 Let's use the following example: